tusharsadhwani/blog/src/pages/post/cursed-for.md

 layout: "../../layouts/BlogPost.astro"
 ---

 It's true.
-It turns out, you can, in fact, add C-style for loops into Python.
-The way to get there however, was long, and painful all the way to the end.
+It turns out you can, in fact, add C-style for loops into Python.
+The way to get there however, was long and painful all the way to the end.

-Regardless, I've learned many things (some of which I hope nobody _ever_ uses in production), and I'm here to share with you, all the gruesome details.
+Regardless, I've learned many things (some of which I hope nobody _ever_ uses in production), and I'm here to share with you all the gruesome details.
 I hope you find it helpful (or at the very least, entertaining).

 ## The Path to get there